Renaming in distributed certification: Introduction

 \begin{restatable}{theorem}{ThmLouis} In any $n$-vertex graph, any identifier renaming from range $[M]$ to range $[n]$ can be locally certified with $O(n + \log M)$ bits. \end{restatable}

 This theorem is a generalization of a similar result restricted to paths and identifier range~$[n]$ that appeared in~\cite{KormanKP10}.
 The same paper proves a lower bound of $\Omega(n)$.
 Note that the setting of Theorem \ref{thm:ThmLouis} is equivalent to the \textsc{Permutation} problem, where the nodes of the network are given integers from $[n]$ and they need to certify that these values form a permutation of $[n]$ (see \cite{NPY20} for more on this problem, in the setting of interactive certification protocols).
-We will see two simple applications of Theorems \ref{thm:seb} and \ref{thm:ThmLouis} in Section \ref{sec:applications}: for every $\ell$, there are local certification schemes for $K_\ell$-freeness (the property of not containing a clique of size $\ell$) and diameter at most $\ell$, with certificates of size $O(n)$.
-Both results are optimal, and improve earlier results by a logarithmic factor.
+We will see several simple applications of Theorems \ref{thm:seb} and \ref{thm:ThmLouis} in Section \ref{sec:applications}: for every $\ell$, there are local certification schemes for $K_\ell$-freeness (the property of not containing a clique of size $\ell$) and diameter at most $\ell$, with certificates of size $O(n)$.
+These results are optimal, and improve earlier results by a logarithmic factor.
+We will also prove a similar result for the property of having independence number at most~2.

 We will also show that Theorem~\ref{thm:ThmLouis} can be combined with hashing techniques described in the next paragraph to provide an efficient certification protocol for the \textsc{Distinctness} problem (see Section~\ref{sec:applications}).
 In this problem, also studied in \cite{NPY20}, the nodes are given values from $[m]$ and they have to certify that the values are pairwise distinct. \textsc{Permutation} and \textsc{Distinctness} are useful in the context of isomorphism or non-isomorphism problems~\cite{NPY20}.
+This efficient certification protocol for \textsc{Distinctness} will also enable us to point out a link between distributed certification and universal graphs (namely, how a universal graph for some monotone class can be used to obtain a certification protocol for this class).

-\paragraph*{Global certification and perfect hashing}
+\subsection{Global certification and perfect hashing}